India 29.05.2020 Transindus

 Sri Lanka: the Sweet Spots

-Although not regarded as peak season in Sri Lanka, March–April is one of our most highly recommended periods to visit the island.
+Although not regarded as peak season in Sri Lanka, March to April is one of our most highly recommended periods to visit the island.
 If you know where to go, there are plenty of places where you’ll be guaranteed fine weather, at a time when many of the hotels drop their prices and offer great deals.
 For the beach, however, the east coast wins hands down at this time of year.
 By early April, humidity levels start to build in the south and west, leaving the soft-sand beaches of the east basking under blissfully blue skies.
 One of our favourite spots is Passikudah, which boasts some world-class hotels and lies within easy range of some fabulous snorkelling and diving sites.

-Our most popular itinerary of Sri Lanka can be found here.
+There are tonnes of beautiful and romantic places to stay in Sri Lanka, but our most popular itinerary of Sri Lanka can be found here.
 For an Easter holiday, we would recommend replacing the southern town of Mirissa with time spent at Passikudah instead combining the east coast with a tour of the Cultural Triangle, Galle and top wildlife viewing spots.

 Trekking in Sikkim